Help Center/ CodeArts Artifact/ Service Overview/ What Is CodeArts Artifact?

 Service Overview

-CodeArts Artifact helps software development enterprises manage the software release process in a standardized, visualized, and traceable way.
+CodeArts Artifact helps software development enterprises manage the full lifecycle of software release process in a standardized, visualized, and traceable way.

-CodeArts Artifact focuses on and manages the staging software packages (usually built by or packed from the source code) and their lifecycle metadata.
-The metadata includes basic attributes such as the name and size, repository addresses, build tasks, creators, and build time.
+CodeArts Artifact focuses on and manages the staging software packages (usually built from or packed from the source code) and their lifecycle metadata.
+The metadata includes basic properties, including the name and size, repository URLs, code branch information, build tasks, creators, and build time.

-The management of software packages and their attributes is the basis of release management.
+The management of software packages and their metadata is the basis of software release management.
 Figure 1 shows the common software development process.

 Figure 1 Software development process

-Repository is a collection of software artifacts and is used to manage software packages generated during software development.
-It is an important link between continuous integration and delivery.
-Operations such as release review, tracing, and security control of software packages are usually performed in the repository.
+Repository in Figure 1 is CodeArts Artifact and is used to manage packages generated during software development.
+It plays a key role in connecting continuous integration (CI) and continuous delivery (CD).
+Operations such as software package release review, full-link tracing, and security control are all performed here.

 CodeArts Artifact provides the following two types of repositories:

-A release repo can store any software packages and tools in any formats.
+A release repo stores software packages and tools in any formats.

-Build artifacts can be archived to the release repo.
-You can view and manage the archived software packages and their lifecycle attributes.
+Build products can be archived to release repos.
+You can view and manage the archived software packages and their lifecycle properties.
 These software packages are used for deployment.

-A self-hosted repo manages private component packages (such as Maven) corresponding to various development languages.
+A self-hosted repo manages private packages (such as Maven) across various development languages.

-Different development language components vary in the archive format (for example, the Maven component needs to be archived in GAV format).
-CodeArts Artifact manages private development language components and shares them with other developers in an enterprise or team.
+Different development language components have different requirements in the archive format (for example, the Maven component needs to be archived in GAV format).
+This repository is used to manage private development language components and share them with other developers in an enterprise or team.

 What Functions Does CodeArts Artifact Provide?